VietDQ1904/OpenGL-driving-simulator/README.md

       ```
       git clone https://github.com/VietDQ1904/OpenGL-driving-simulator.git
       ```
+   - Change the directory to the project:
+      ```
+      cd OpenGL-driving-simulator
+      ```
+   - Create a folder for libraries, add every required packages inside the folder.
    - Change directory to the project, create a build folder and change your current directory to /build:
       ```
-      cd OpenGL-driving-simulator
       mkdir build
       cd build
       ```

-   - Make sure all dependencies are installed before building (use "pacman -Q" inside MSYS2 terminal to view installed packages).
-Build the project using the command (for G++ compiler):
+   - Make sure all dependencies are installed before building.
+Build the project using the command (modify the command to make it works for your system):
       ```
-      cmake -G "MinGW Makefiles" ..
-      cmake --build .
-      ```

-      If you already have a default compiler, you don't need to specify it:

-      ```
       cmake -G ..
       cmake --build .
       ```

-      Alternatively, if you use VSCode, you can download CMake Tools extension to automate the build process.

    - After you build, you will have an executable file (DrivingSimulator.exe).
 Run it to start the program.

 <a name= "license"></a>